alejolagosm/website_EarthBnB/README.md

 # EarthBnB

-Simple Landing Page for a rural homstay booking app
+Simple Landing Page Design for a booking app.

+Made using HTML and SASS